Edita Daniūtė

-Edita Daniūtė (born 1 July 1979 in Vilnius, Lithuania) is a professional Lithuanian ballroom dancer and television presenter.
+Edita Daniūtė (born 1 July 1979 in Vilnius), also known as Edita Gozzoli, is a professional Lithuanian ballroom dancer and television presenter.

 Until 2007 she was competing with her partner Arūnas Bižokas as a couple; they won the World Games in 2005.
 In 2007 Bižokas transferred to the IOC non-recognized WDC and started representing the USA.
 Daniūtė started competing with Italian dancer Mirko Gozzoli in November 2009 under the Lithuanian flag.
 As a couple they become World and European champions in 2013 & 2014.
 They were married on June 15, 2019.
 Edita Daniūtė was television presenter in the dance show "Šok su žvaigždė" that aired on LNK.